Prabowo Subianto: Armed Forces Act reform

-Under Prabowo, the government has controversially made efforts to revise Act No. 34 of 2004, known as the Indonesian National Armed Forces Act.
+Under Prabowo, the government has controversially made efforts to revise the Indonesian National Armed Forces Act.
 The revision has become controversial because some clause of the Act contains potential to revive dwifungsi (double role) and allow active Indonesian National Armed Forces service members to take on civilian roles in government.
 The lack of transparency, accountability, public participation and the perceived mutilation of the spirit of Reformasi has led to widespread protest.
-The decision to discuss such revision in Fairmont Jakarta, a 5-star hotel nearby the MPR/DPR/DPD building instead of the parliament building itself had already sparked criticisms from human rights organization.
+The decision to discuss such revision in Fairmont Jakarta, a 5-star hotel nearby the MPR/DPR/DPD building instead of the parliament building itself had already sparked criticisms from human rights organisation.